Trump pledges post-Brexit trade deal with Britain to be done 'quickly'

-U.S. President Donald Trump promised a “very big” and “powerful” trade deal with the United Kingdom Saturday, as he met with British Prime Minister Theresa May on the side lines of the G-20 in Hamburg.
+President Donald Trump promised a “very big” and “powerful” trade deal with the United Kingdom Saturday, as he met with British Prime Minister Theresa May on the sidelines of the G-20 in Hamburg.

 The president also confirmed he would visit the U.K., despite the threat of widespread protests.